patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop.md

 ---
-title: FreeBSD on the Desktop (Part I)
+title: FreeBSD on the Desktop
 subtitle: Basic Setup with Xorg and dwm
 author: Patrick Bucher
 date: 2020-08-11T22:00:00